 It is of utmost importance to understand that Radical Monotheism is a context that leads to action in the social sphere.
+Radical Monotheism is the vocation of living one's whole life in a context of values that relativizes every limited center of value and lives from this ultimately inclusive center of value: the real is the good and the good is the real.
+This does not mean that our oppressive social patterns must be tolerated, it means that our social change actions must begin with the situations we have and the real possibilities contained in those situations.
+Realistic living is not a recipe for conservatism; it is recognition that the Real includes possibilities that can be realized with proper effort, as well as the obvious truth that the Real is our current situations that provide our unavoidable beginning points for action.
+Realistic living does not mean imposing our ideals upon reality.
+Rather, realism means being willing to make our choices within our real lives and in response to the real challenges that we confront.

-Radical Monotheism is the vocation of living one's whole life in a context of value that relativizes every limited center of value and lives from this inclusive center of value: the real is the good and the good is the real.
-This means that everything that scientific work discovers to be real is good and that everything that contemplative inquiry discovers to be real is good.
-And further, radical monotheism, as a center of value, challenges us to integrate our scientific truth and our contemplative truth into a workable program of action for our whole lives in the service of the whole Earth and the whole destiny of humans on this Earth.
-Judaism, Christianity, and Islam have been traditions that emphasize social ethics and justice as a consequence of the radical monotheism that these traditions carry.
-As finite religions in real world history, these traditions also carry perversions of radical monotheism - most often this perversion takes the form of a henotheism of group morality and/or group dogma.
-This decay of radical monotheism into an in-group self-worship is a temptation faced by every group.
-Such decay robs social ethics of its flexibility and revolutionary power.
-It warps the ongoing quest for realistic social justice into an imposition of my group's ethical and moral thinking upon all humanity and the planet.
-When radical monotheism is our center of value, the ethical sphere is broken open for perpetual creativity.
+Radical monotheism affirms that everything scientific work discovers to be real is good, and that everything contemplative inquiry discovers to be real is good.
+And, a radical monotheism loyalty includes the challenge to integrate our scientific truth and our contemplative truth into a workable program of action for our whole lives in the service of the whole Earth and the whole destiny of humans on this Earth.
+Judaism, Christianity, and Islam have been traditions that emphasize social justice as a consequence of their radical monotheism.
+The ethics of radical monotheism drives toward justice: it opens to us the need to serve all people and all values rather than the values of our narrow group and its preferences and delusions.

+As finite religions in real world history, Judaism, Christianity, and Islam also carry perversions of radical monotheism-most often these perversions take the form of a henotheistic "worship" of the dogma and morality of particular religious groups.
+This decay of radical monotheism into an in-group self-worship is a temptation faced by every religious and secular group.
+Such reductionism of the Real robs social ethics of its flexibility and revolutionary power.
+It warps the ongoing quest for realistic social justice into an imposition of my group's ethical and moral thinking upon all humanity and upon the planet.
+This reductionism of the Real is the root attitude beneath all human and ecological oppression.
+When radical monotheism is our center of value, the ethical sphere is broken open for perpetual creativity toward ever-fresh inventions of justice.